-BLDG121 Construction Drafting II

-This course gives the student an opportunity to specialize in drawings related to complete wall elevation sections, cornice details, rough stairs, and component parts of a complete set of working drawings.
+BLDG121 Construction Drafting II This course gives the student an opportunity to specialize in drawings related to complete wall elevation sections, cornice details, rough stairs, and component parts of a complete set of working drawings.
 The student will also start plans for a complete set of working drawings for an energy-, space- and cost-efficient home common to quality New England construction.
 Completed preliminaries of a foundation plan, floor plan, door and window schedule, front and side elevation drawings, and various sketches will be required for a house design.
-All drawings and details will be related to the Building Construction Technology Program.
-Prerequisite: BLDG111.
+All drawings and details will be related to the Building Construction systems are discussed relative to the mechanisms by which they develop and their effects on homeostasis.
+Prerequisite of BIOL106 with a C or better, or permission of the instructor.